How we made HAJJ 360

 The final result after the stitching is incredible.

-I came to realise how much details I had missed while in Mecca: the ornaments on the mosque's ceiling, the floors, the public interactions near you and behind you.
-Of course, in real life, you cannot see what's behind you as you walk.
+I came to realise how much details I had missed while in Mecca: the ornaments in on the mosque's ceiling, the floors, the public interactions near you and behind you.
+Of course, in real life you cannot see what's behind you as you walk.

 The footage makes you feel as though you were there.